Birth: 3 April, 1922

 Not even eighteen, Doris was already a divorced mother of one.
 To make a living, she re-joined Les Brown’s band and left her son in her mother’s care while she went on tour.
 At the end of 1944 the band recorded the song Sentimental Journey, which would prove to be Doris’ big break.
 The song shot to number one and was especially popular with servicemen coming home from World War II.
 Their next single, My Dreams Are Getting Better All The Time, was a number one hit single as well.
 Doris had the opportunity to make it big, but once again, she fell in love.
 This time with the band’s saxophonist George Weidler.
 They decided to quit the band and on March 30, 1946 the pair got married and moved to Los Angeles.
 Her son Terry was still in the care of her mother, so Doris pursued her career opportunities.
 She signed with agent Al Levy, who owned Century Artists, and he got her a job singing at a club.
 She was such a success there that her husband decided he did not want to be known as ‘Mr. Doris Day’ and filed for divorce.
 Doris was blindsided and tried to salvage her marriage, but to no avail.

-But her agent had bigger plans for her: he introduced her to composers Jule Styne and Sammy Cahn, who were desperate to find a suitable leading lady for their new movie Romance on the High Seas.
+Her agent had bigger plans for her though: he introduced her to composers Jule Styne and Sammy Cahn, who were desperate to find a suitable leading lady for their new movie Romance on the High Seas.
 Doris was still depressed about the failure of her second marriage and did not care if she got the part, but they were impressed enough to give her the role and a seven year contract with the Warner Bros. studio.

 Although the film was not a huge success, Warner Bros. knew they had a star in their hands and Doris made musicals back to back in the next few years, like It’s a Great Feeling and Tea for Two.
 The studio also promoted her singing career and she had a huge hit with the Buddy Clark duet Love Somebody.
 She was becoming star and a highlight for Doris was the film Storm Warning, where she got to work alongside her childhood favorite Ginger Rogers.
 She also dated co-star Ronald Reagan during filming, but the relationship did not last long.
 By this time, two years after her screen debut, Doris was so popular that U.S. servicemen in Korea voted her their favorite star.